 The physical therapist will examine you and discuss your symptoms as they pertain to your daily activities.
 The therapist will then develop a treatment plan to improve joint movement and increase strength, endurance, range of motion, coordination, balance, and other goals.

-Typically, the most immediate goal of physical therapy is to reduce pain and swelling.
+Typically, the most immediate goal of physical therapy is to reduce discomfort and swelling.
 This is often accomplished through manual therapy, education, and various techniques such as cold, heat, ultrasound, water therapy, and electrical stimulation.

 Exercise will likely also be a part of the physical therapy treatment plan, and include some combination of stretching, strengthening, weight lifting, and walking.
 You may also be asked to follow some kind of exercise program at home.